 The city of Los Angeles did something that should alarm the hell out of everyone.
-They wanted anyone bidding for contracts with the city to be required to disclose any relationship they had with the National Rifle Association.
+It wanted anyone bidding for contracts within the city to be required to disclose any relationship they had with the National Rifle Association.
 Regardless of any stated reason, it wasn’t hard to see that this was about trying to hurt the NRA.

 Unsurprisingly, the NRA lashed back, filing a lawsuit.

 The case has already found itself in front of a judge, and the city of Los Angeles is less than pleased with the results.